 - D.N.Angel: Mio Hio frequently does this to Daisuke.

-- THE iDOLM@STER - Makoto is on the receiving end of several sequential glomps on the Idol Agency Sports Meet, after she won the relay race, despite getting the batton in second-to-last place.
+- The Idolmaster - Makoto is on the receiving end of several sequential glomps on the Idol Agency Sports Meet, after she won the relay race, despite getting the batton in second-to-last place.

 - In Koharu No Hibi Koharu often does this to Akira.